XKirby/homebrew/species/big_meaty_book_of_races.md

 > > *Other Traits*{: .text-gamma .header-font }
 > > State (Capture)
 > > *By spending **2 FP**{: .spirit-color }, you can attempt to possess an enemy.
 This is considered a Charm technique that uses *Athletics*{: .heart-color }.*{: .mgl .fs-3 }
 > > *An enemy Charmed in this way takes your place in combat, and you must use your action to maintain the Charm.
+While you have an enemy charmed in this way, any damage the enemy would take is inflicted on you instead.
 You can maintain this Charm for a number of turns per grade of success.*{: .mgl .fs-3 }
 > > ***Nice!**{: .nice-color }: 1 turn*{: .mgl-big .fs-3 }
 > > ***Great!**{: .great-color }: 2 turns*{: .mgl-big .fs-3 }
 > > ***Great!**{: .great-color }: 3 turns*{: .mgl-big .fs-3 }